brunomaga/brunomaga.github.io/_posts/2023-08-18-GPT-lite-DeepSpeed.md

 1. **stage 1**: the optimizer states (e.g., for Adam optimizer, 32-bit weights, and the first, and second moment estimates) are partitioned across the processes, so that each process updates only its partition.
 2. **stage 2**: the reduced 32-bit gradients for updating the model weights are also partitioned such that each process retains only the gradients corresponding to its portion of the optimizer states.
 3. **stage 3**: the 16-bit model parameters are partitioned across the processes.
 ZeRO-3 will automatically collect and partition them during the forward and backward passes.

-   - **stage 3 with Infinity**, an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857), which can offload to both CPU and NVMe memory for huge memory savings.
+Additionaly, on top of the previous stages, we can enable **ZeRO-Infinity**, an offload engine detailed in [ZeRO-Infinity](https://arxiv.org/abs/2104.07857) that offloads parameters to both CPU and NVMe memory for huge memory savings.

 Here we will focus on model parallelism with the fully-sharded data parallel approach, with ZeRO stage 3.